agraef/apcmini/koala-sampler.md

 ### Koala MIDI Mapping

 Finally, you need to set up Koala's MIDI mapping.
-The distribution includes a midiMapping.json file which you can copy to the location on your device where Koala keeps its configuration data (on Android this is usually in /Android/data/com.elf.koalasampler/files/settings, on Linux and macOS you can find the configuration data in the Documents/Koala folder).
+The distribution includes a midiMapping.json file in the koala-sampler subdirectory which you can copy to the location on your device where Koala keeps its configuration data (on Android this is usually in /Android/data/com.elf.koalasampler/files/settings, on Linux and macOS you can find the configuration data in the Documents/Koala folder).
 This has all the pads, faders, and buttons already set up so that, once you enable MIDI mapping in Koala's settings, the controls will work as described under Usage below.

 ## Usage